What is Somatic

 Unlike traditional talk therapy and other cognitive modalities, the focus is on the biology rather than the biography.
 Talk therapy works more with the higher brain (cognitive rational mind), while somatic experiencing (SE) therapy focuses on the lower brain (animal survival instinct) responses, the autonomic nervous system, and the “felt” sense.

-About Depersonalization
+Understanding Depersonalization

 Alanis Morisette Talks